3 Sources

 1

-Looking ahead, OpenAI is targeting roughly $600 billion in total compute spending through 2030 as it lays the groundwork for an IPO that could value the company at up to $1 trillion
+.
+These three companies accounted for 83% of total venture capital that month, according to Crunchbase.
+OpenAI is targeting roughly $600 billion in total compute spending through 2030 as the company lays groundwork for an IPO that could value it at up to $1 trillion3

 Navi